Charles Bennion

 Born in Adderley, Shropshire, the son of a farmer, Bennion was attracted by the new technologies of his age -steam power and mechanisation- that were revolutionising agriculture, transport and manufacturing.

 He began his career with an apprenticeship at Crewe railway works in Crewe, Cheshire, and then, having learned a trade which had widespread applications, broadened his horizons by travelling the world as a ship's engineer.
 On his return to England he became involved in shoe machinery manufacture and in the 1880s he settled in Leicester which, along with Northampton, was a leading centre of Britain's boot and shoe industry.

 In 1899 he established Pearson and Bennion Ltd in partnership with a Leeds man, Marshall Pearson.

 Pearson and Bennion Ltd later merged with the United Shoe Machinery Company of America to form the British United Shoe Machinery Co.
 Ltd. Charles Bennion was managing director of the new company from 1899 until his death in 1929.

-Bennion's affection for his adopted county and the people of Leicestershire is best shown by his extraordinarily generous purchase of Bradgate Park on their behalf.
+Bennion's affection for his adopted county and the people of Leicestershire is shown by his purchase of Bradgate Park on their behalf.
 The park, 850 acre of outstanding historic beauty, was put up for sale by its owners, the Grey Family (Baron Grey of Groby was also Earl of Stamford), in 1925.
-It had been offered to Leicester for public use but the money needed to buy the land could not be raised.
+It had been offered to Leicester for public use, but the money needed to buy the land could not be raised.
 Charles Bennion came to the rescue.
 The park was purchased and placed into a trust and was formally presented to the people of Leicestershire on 29 December 1928, with the wish that it should be retained in perpetuity in its natural condition.
 Since then it has become Leicestershire's most visited attraction, popular with local people and tourists alike.

 A plaque set in local granite and commemorating Charles Bennion's generosity can be found in Bradgate Park.
 It reads;